Norway offers tuition-free quality education

-He believes that most people understand that being state-financed does not mean «free» and bad quality.
+He believes that most people understand that being state-financed does not mean «free» and low quality.

 «Teachers, researchers and professors need salaries.
 They are paid with public funds.
 Unfortunately, there is no consensus in Spain to increase taxes in order to provide education for everyone.
 We have moved away from the Scandinavian model and have a system that is more like Great Britain or the USA».

 «The reason why I came to study in Norway was that I wanted to see how you live here.
-It is quite exotic for us from the south to come here to the north», says Lacuesta and continues:
+It's quite exotic for us from the south to come up here to the north», says Lacuesta and continues:

 «When I studied in Barcelona, we were asked whether we would consider studying abroad.
 I immediately chose Scandinavia and my first choice was Bergen.
 I first came here as an exchange student in 2009, and now I'm here for a longer stay to take a full master’s degree».

-The seaport on the west coast is Norway’s second largest city.
+Bergen, a seaport on the west coast, is Norway’s second largest city.
 Bergen is a popular place to study with many colleges of higher education and a university.
 The students in Bergen come from more than 100 different countries.

 How expensive is Norway?

 «Living costs such as housing, food and drink are expensive for someone who is used to Spanish prices.
 I work as a tourist guide alongside my studies and help out during exam time for the bachelor’s students.
-But with free education, there is a balance in one’s finances».
+But with free education for international students there is a balance in one’s finances».

 Student welfare is important

 «I feel looked after as a student, both academically and in my free time.
-You also have great modern buildings and designated reading rooms for students.
+At UiB there are also great modern buildings and designated study halls for students.

 «And are you happy in Bergen»?